wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'tomb-guarding',
     'military',
     'noble-protecting',
   ];
+   gen_data['nereidwants'] = [
+    'are looking for new pieces of art',
+    'muster the local sealife against the surface-dwellers', 'are busy restoring the purity of the ocean', 'want to free one of their captured sisters',
+    'are universe-famous dancers',
+    'collect surface playthings',
+  ];
+   gen_data['undinewants'] = [
+    'wants to become mortal after receiving a true-love’s kiss', 'is collecting curios from the surface',
+    'asks for gifts for safe passage',
+    'is lookign for a way to walk the surface without dying', 'is curious about your culture',
+    'will trade her voice for a mortal soul',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>